Membrane Protein Structural Biology

 Current projects focus on:

-- The interaction of scaffold proteins and ion channels in neurons.
+The interaction of scaffold proteins and ion channels in excitable membranes.